 - Most fossils of this marine species have been found in the Sahara Desert, in areas that are now among the driest on Earth.

 - The complete species name, Basilosaurus cetoides, means "Emperor Lizard shaped like a whale".
-It is the complete opposite: A true whale, shaped like a reptile.
+It's the complete opposite: a true whale, shaped like a reptile.